Tamara729/hemp-nutrition/2021README.md

 - `Variety`: Varieties evaluated in the trial.
 - `Treatment`: Treatments evaluated in the trial.

-`EO_PlantHeight_2021.csv`: Plant height of the essential oil varieties in the 2021 N study.
+`EO_PlantHeight_Wife_2021.csv`: Plant height of the 2021 N study on essential oil variety Wife.
 - `Unit`: Number identification of experimental units.
-- `Rep`: Plants within each experimental units.
+- `Rep`: Number of plants in each experimental unit.
+- `Height_cm`: Stem length in centimeters from plant base to apex.

+`EO_PlantHeight_Maverick_2021.csv`: Plant height of the 2021 N study on essential oil variety Maverick.
+- `Unit`: Number identification of experimental units.
+- `Rep`: Number of plants in each measurement zone (1.83 m^2).
 - `Height_cm`: Stem length in centimeters from plant base to apex.

 `EO_Emergence_2021.csv`: Plant emergence of the essential oil varieties in the 2021 N study.